Jupemon/video-requester/README.md

 ## Future plans

-I plan on adding Hashing for the database and splitting the project into two seperate frontend clients.
+I plan on adding hashing for the database and splitting the project into two seperate frontend clients.
 This should reduce the project size and increase security.